rajeevsd123/ai-case-study/README.md

 - Sperm Analysis and Sperm selection
 - Predictive Analysis for frozen embryos including recommendation for frozen embryo warming period

  Currently, Presagen is using Pytorch.
 The other option could have been Tensoflow.
-But I could not find any compelling reasons for using Tensorflow for Presagen's Life Whisperer application.
+[Compared Tesnsorflow with Pytorch](https://viso.ai/deep-learning/pytorch-vs-tensorflow/#:~:text=In%20general%2C%20TensorFlow%20and%20PyTorch,needed%20in%20the%20neural%20network.), but could not find any compelling reasons for using Tensorflow for Presagen's Life Whisperer application.

 In the end,the utility of tools to build AI products is only as good as your ability to target and understand the context in which you’re applying the AI – and how to best do that is an art form.